aghakishiyeva/ids706-mini-project-10/README.md

 ![Python CI](https://github.com/aghakishiyeva/ids706-mini-project-10/actions/workflows/main.yml/badge.svg)

-This project is focused on calculating descriptive statistics utilizing a Python setup with CI/CD implemented through GitHub Actions.
+This project is focused on calculating descriptive statistics utilizing a PySpark setup with CI/CD implemented through GitHub Actions.
 It comes with a **.devcontainer** setup for streamlined development within a Docker container using Visual Studio Code.

 ## 🚀 Getting Started